Skip to main content

 FilterDescriptionUse Case

-TodosShows all phone numbers regardless of statusComplete overview
+AllShows all phone numbers regardless of statusComplete overview

-AsignadosShows only numbers assigned to agentsReview active assignments
+AssignedShows only numbers assigned to agentsReview active assignments

-No asignadosShows only unassigned numbersFind available numbers
+UnassignedShows only unassigned numbersFind available numbers

 Visual Status Indicators

-Each phone number displays color-coded status indicators:
+Each phone number displays color-coded status indicators based on the new assignment states:

 • 🟢 Green: Fully assigned and active